 This enormous structure dates from 419 B.C., when Greek Commander Alcibiades instructed the construction of a watchtower.
 Sentinels stationed at Maidens tower had an almost perfect vision of the Black Sea, making this ideal for watching for trespassers and enemy fleets.
 During Emperor Komnenos's rule, he instructed Maidens Tower to be converted into a mini fortress.
 However, historians also say evidence shows it was also a prison.

-When the Turks reached and captured Istanbul, the Tower was a fallen down ruin.
-The Turks set about the mammoth task of renovation and rebuilt a complete wooden tower.
+Then Maidens tower transformed into a lighthouse that collected fares from vessels entering and anchoring on the land.
+When the Ottomans reached and captured Istanbul in 1453, the Tower was in ruins.
+They set about renovating and rebuilding it.
 This wooden structure again caught fire whilst showing the way to passing ships.
-During the reign of Ahmet III in 1719, the tower was rebuilt, this time out of stone.
+During Ahmet III's reign in 1719, the Tower was rebuilt out of stone.

 Called Kiz Kulesi in Turkish, Maidens Tower sits in the Salacak area of the Asian Uskudar district.
 Guarding the Bosphorus southern entrance, urban legends say a mystic told a Byzantine emperor his daughter would die when she reached 18 years old from a snake bite.
 The emperor was so distraught at the idea of losing his daughter, whom he cherished, that he built Maiden's Tower on a rock surrounded by water so no snake would be able to reach her.
 However, a fruit basket was delivered one day, and a snake hiding in there bought about her demise.
 If you like James Bond films, you may recognise Maidens Tower from the famous 1999 film "The World is Not Enough."